 The escarpment and plateau of the Cotswold Hills dominate the north-west landscape of the County.
 These are formed in Jurassic shallow coastal limestones, shales and sands.
 It is these buff and yellow limestones that give the Cotswold buildings and landscape such a distinctive character.
 The plateau surface gradually shelves southwards to the valley of the upper reaches of the River Thames and Oxford, which is floored by the heavy clays of the Jurassic Oxford Clay.

 During the Jurassic Period, Oxfordshire and its surrounding counties were submerged beneath a warm, shallow sea, where corals, fish and small sea creatures thrived.
 Evidence of this can still be seen in many places, particularly some of the old quarries, such as Rock Edge and Magdalen quarries in Headington – both now protected Sites of Special Scientific Interest.
 From the beginning of the 15th century to the mid 18th century Headington quarries were the chief source of stone for the buildings in Oxford and it was even sent by river to London.
 Several of the colleges had their own quarries – Magdalen Pit can still be seen behind William Kimber Crescent.
-English Heritage and the British Geological Society produced a Building Stone Atlas of Oxfordshire in 2011.
+English Heritage and the British Geological Society produced an Oxfordshire Building Stone Atlas.